DefVINS: Visual-Inertial Odometry for Deformable Scenes: Visual--Inertial Odometry

-Real environments may exhibit mild non-rigid motion, such as cloth or cable deformations.
-To model these effects without resorting to dense representations, a lightweight deformation graph built from long-term feature tracks is adopted.
-Each track $i$ defines a graph node with 3D position $\mathbf{x}_i^{t}$ at keyframe $t$.
-Two nodes are connected by an edge $(i,j)$ if their distance in the reference keyframe is below a spatial threshold.
-This provides a simple neighborhood structure that describes how nearby points of the scene relate to each other.
-The reference distance between nodes is defined as
+We will assume that our imaged scenes may exhibit non-rigid motions, such as those exhibited by deformable clothes or cables under physical interaction.
+We will model these effects by a lightweight deformation graph that we build over a subset $\mathcal{D} = \{ i \}_{i=1}^{D} \subset \mathcal{P}$ composed by the $D$ longer feature tracks from $\mathcal{P}$.
+The tracked points $\mathbf{x}_i^{\tau}$ define the nodes of the graph.
+We will define the reference keyframe as the first one at $\tau=1$.
+Two nodes $i,j \in \mathcal{D}$ are connected by an edge $(i,j)$ if their distance in the reference keyframe is below a spatial threshold.
+This provides a compact neighborhood structure that encodes how nearby points of the scene relate to each other.
+The reference distance between nodes is defined in the reference keyframe as

-The full non--rigid regularization is built up by means of specific terms which will be explained below.
+The full non--rigid residual is built up by several terms that we detail next.

-\textbf{Elastic term. }The elastic prior prevents unrealistic stretching or compression of the graph.
-If the object bends slightly, nearby nodes may move, but their spacing should not deviate excessively from the reference configuration.
-This behaviour is encouraged by penalizing changes in pairwise distances:
+\textbf{Elastic constraint. }We will assume an elastic relation between points in the deformation graph, preventing unrealistic stretching or compression.
+If part of the deformable object bends, nearby nodes may also experience non-rigid deformation, but their spacing should not deviate excessively from the reference configuration.
+We promote this behavior by penalizing changes in pairwise distances.

-In intuitive terms, if nodes preserve their relative spacing the penalty is small; if they stretch or compress significantly, the penalty increases.
+where $\kappa$ is an elastic deformation constant.
+In words, this term will penalize excessive stretching or compression, so small deformations will be preferred for the same IMU and multi-view constraints.

-\textbf{Viscous term. }While the elastic term controls the shape, we also want to regularize the motion of neighboring nodes over time.
-Let $\mathbf{s}_i^{t}=\mathbf{x}_i^{t}-\mathbf{x}_i^{t-1}$ be the displacement of node $i$ between two consecutive keyframes.
-Following~\cite{gomez2024nrslam}, we encourage nearby nodes to move in a similar way:
+\textbf{Viscous constraint. }While the elastic term controls shape deviations between times $t_\tau$ and $t_1$, we additionally impose constraints on the kinematics via a viscous term.
+Let $\mathbf{s}_i^{\tau}=\mathbf{x}_i^{\tau}-\mathbf{x}_i^{\tau-1}$ be the displacement of node $i$ between two consecutive keyframes.
+Following~\cite{gomez2024nrslam}, we encourage nearby nodes to move in a similar manner